miniware/gitlapse/README.md

 4. Takes a screenshot of the specified route
 5. Compiles all screenshots into a timelapse video

+### Resume Feature

+If the process is interrupted, git-lapse can resume from where it left off:

+- When you run git-lapse and it finds existing frames in the output directory, you'll be prompted to resume from the last processed commit or start over
+- This is useful for long projects where the process might be interrupted, or when you encounter errors and need to fix them before continuing

 ## Requirements

 - [Bun](https://bun.sh) v1.0+